kflau/iframe-remover/README.md

 ## Compare

-Some websites may use <iframe> to inject external content like ads and debugger breakpoints, causing multiple threads spawned.
+Some websites may use <iframe> to inject external content like ads and debugger breakpoints, or even spawn threads.

 ![Before Threads](/images/before-threads.png)